-This sets the default project allocation for launcher_maker.py export ALLOCATION=UT-2015-05-18
+This sets the default project allocation for launcher_creator.py export ALLOCATION=OTH21164

-• When you run a batch job, your project allocation gets "charged" for the time your job runs, in the currency of SUs (System Units).

-· SUs are related in some way to node hours.
+- · When you run a batch job, your project allocation gets "charged" for the time your job runs, in the currency of SUs (System Units). - SUs are related in some way to node hours, usually 1 SU = 1 node hour.